Union Jack flag icon Canada flag Canada Ireland flag Ireland

 How to prepare for a storm

-• Ensure the church or property is properly maintained throughout the year.
-Particular attention should be paid to areas most likely to bear the brunt of any storm, such as steeples, pinnacles, and the roof
+• Keep up with building maintenance throughout the year.
+Particular attention should be paid to areas most exposed to the elements, such as steeples, pinnacles, and the roof.

 • Close and securely fasten doors and windows, particularly those on the windward side of the building and especially large doors.